 All this being said, once-a-week status is available for BHP students depending on their level and how long they've been at the school.

 All the current acting teachers at the BHP were personally trained by Milton directly during his life, and all boast between 15-30 years' association with the BHP and its specific kind of training.
 The BHP does not hire teachers from outside our ecosystem - all are developed from within BHP over at least a decade.
 All the teachers are professional actors, writers and/or directors, and many of them are highly trained in other artistic areas as well.
 (See separate page on Teaching Staff.)

 Yes, but only at the personal invitation of a current BHP student, and if you are escorted by this person to his or her specific class.
-We do strongly believe that seeing the class in action is the best way to sell what we do, but we don't allow general auditing without an invitation for the reason that we want to keep our classes safe for members, without too many strangers in the room at any time.
+We do strongly believe that seeing the class in action is the best way to see what we do, but we don't allow general auditing without an invitation for the reason that we want to keep our classes safe for members, without too many strangers in the room at any time.

 This varies by level.
 Keep in mind that our program is a 2x a week program, usually averaging 8-10 scenes being performed weekly in each class, and so to maintain the workload, more students need to be in the class to do those scenes.
 As well, at the Intermediate and Advanced level, we have more actors who work professionally on projects outside class, and so the numbers are higher there to compensate for actors being away on work.